 Because your relationship with your money is one that you’ll carry your entire life (the only other relationships that you have that long are your relationships with food, and yourself).
 You have to figure this out now, as money problems only grow bigger with time.
 You can’t be an ostrich and stick your head in the sand and think everything will just go away because it won’t.

 Learning how to budget effectively is a skill that you develop over time, with trial and error.
 Lots of people get overwhelmed with budgeting.
 That’s normal, and it’s okay.
-Take a break, and come back to it when you’re in a better headspace.
+But you need to keep working at it, as there are SO MANY advantages to budgeting!
+Just take a break, and come back to it when you’re in a better headspace.